ondfisk/crash/slides/slides.md

 The application should crash with an `ArgumentOutOfRangeException` if run with more than one command line argument.

+...

-Actually, don't throw exceptions, you are not willing to catch...
+On second thought, don't throw exceptions, you are not willing to catch...
 Change the last requirement to exit with an error message instead (maybe exit code 1 as well).

 ---